inbo/tutorials/content/articles/inbo_software/index.md

     in Python, without external non-open source dependencies.
   - **R package [gwloggeR](https://dov-vlaanderen.github.io/groundwater-logger-validation/gwloggeR/docs/articles/gwloggeR.html)**: an R
     package to detect anomalous observations in timeseries of groundwater loggerdata (water pressure and air pressure).
 Additive outliers, temporal changes and level shifts are detected.
+  - **R package [dhcurve](https://inbo.github.io/dhcurve/)**: an R
+    package to predict tree height for a given girth, based on a model and data on tree height, tree girth, tree species and location (in Dutch).

 ### Calculate indices